landlab/landlab_teaching_tools/README.md

-# As of mid December 2019 the Landlab teaching tutorials are no longer being maintained here.
-The content that is in this repository has been brought into the [main landlab repository](https://github.com/landlab/landlab) which allows the development team to better ensure that the tutorials will always run with Landlab.
+# The release of Landlab 2.0 renders the teaching tutorials in this repository no longer functional.
+They are no longer being maintained here.
+The content in this repository has been updated and brought into the [main landlab repository](https://github.com/landlab/landlab) which allows the development team to better ensure that the tutorials will always run with Landlab.
+You are still able to clone this repository, but these tutorials will not function with Landlab 2.0.
+THIS REPOSITORY IS NOW ARCHIVED.

 [![Landlab header](./landlab_header.png)](http://landlab.github.io)